Now that’s a tough question.

 (The central Christmas market on Stephansplatz)

-Public transport in Vienna offers easy access to all of the markets, but the Altes AKH, Belvedere, Wintermarkt, Spittelberg, Hirschstetten, Weihnachtszauber, and Schönbrunn locations do mean travelling a little outside the city centre.
+Public transport in Vienna offers easy access to all of the markets, but the Altes AKH, Belvedere, Wintermarkt, Spittelberg, Hirschstetten, Weihnachtszauber, and Schönbrunn locations do mean travelling outside the old town.

-If you’re in the very centre of town, pop up to the Am Hof, Michaelerplatz or Freyung markets.
+If you’re in the very centre of the city, pop up to the Am Hof or Freyung markets.
 They’re not far from Stephansplatz (the central square in front of Stephansdom cathedral) and relatively small, so you can get around them quickly.

-And, of course, Stephansplatz itself now provides a home for a Christmas market, too.
+And, as mentioned earlier, Stephansplatz itself now provides a home for a Christmas market, too.

 Don’t like crowds?